-All staff will be required to attend, as part of their induction, a training session on Information Governance.
-Additional statutory/ mandatory training will then be required to be completed using the e-learning IG training module on an annual basis.
+All staff are required to complete mandatory information governance training using the e-learning IG training module on an annual basis.
 Managers will be responsible for ensuring staff are compliant as part of the Trust's fundamental training requirements.

-The Caldicott Guardian and Senior Information Risk Owner (SIRO) will be required to complete additional specialist refresher training every two years unless there is a change to data protection legislation during the two year period which would require the training to be completed earlier.
+The Caldicott Guardian and Senior Information Risk Owner (SIRO) will be required to complete additional specialist refresher training every two years unless there is a change to data protection legislation during the two-year period which would require the training to be completed earlier.